tomtom-international/james/README.md

 Property `errorCause` contains the reference to Throwable that was thrown by the method.

-Beside runtime properties passed to event handlers via a context there are two global functions defined for *Information Point scripts*.
+Beside runtime properties passed to event handlers via a context there are global functions defined for *Information Point scripts*.

+Function `Event createEvent(InformationPointHandlerContext context)` or `Event createEvent(Map<String, Object> content, InformationPointHandlerContext context)` creates an *Event* for given context, optionally with content.
+It has advantage over simple
+`new Event()` by setting up event timestamp based on `eventTime`.

 Function `void publishEvent(Event event)` sends an *Event* to *Publisher*'s queue for processing in the future.